linpengcheng/PurefunctionPipelineDataflow/doc/DataFlow_dataOriented_DataDriven_en.md

       but unfortunately, some people in the Clojure community really don't like to use the two together in a systematic way.
       When it published related topics in the Clojure community, It is often complained of off-topic, so that it was hidden and deleted.
+    - After Foxpro stopped developing, I kept looking for alternatives until I found a database in high-level languages ---- Clojure, a FP (Lisp) language based on the relational database model.
+Clojure is particularly convenient to manipulate data sets.
+      It is simply a super Foxpro, which can be regarded as a DB with S expressions as a query language.